TravisWheelerLab/DIPLOMAT/README.md

 ```

 ## Development

-**REPLACE:** What language(s) are in use?
-What does a user need to install for development
-purposes?
-This might include build systems, Docker, a particular compiler or
-runtime version, test libraries or tools, linters, code formatters, or other
-tools.
-Are there any special requirements, like processor architecture?
-What
-commands should developers use to accomplish common tasks like building, running
-the test suite, and so on?

 DIPLOMAT is written entirely in python.
 To set up an environment for developing DIPLOMAT, you can simply pull down this repository and install its
 requirements.txt dependencies to your virtual environment.